JohnAustinDev/osis-converters/ReadMe.md

 * x-text-image (for images embedded in text)
 * x-parallel-passage (for parallel passages cross references)
 * x-ref-cb (for reference title links found in Children's Bibles)

-## Comparison of .conf files to CrossWire .conf

-These xulsword specific .conf file entries may be inluded:

-* `LangSortOrder = AaBbCcDdEe...` is used by xulsword to sort the keys of a dictionary/glossary in original alphabetical order.

 ## Deprecated (no longer output by osis-converters)